DEADLINE EXTENDED: New deadline is Tuesday, March 23, 2021.

 The top three prizes are usually all-expenses-paid trips to Washington, D.C.
-Also up for grabs are two spots in the Touchstone Energy Leadership Summit.
-All finalists will receive a $500 college scholarship.
+Also up for grabs are two spots to Oklahoma's Electric Cooperatives Leadership Summit.
 Please read the above update to see the full and accurate description of the 2021 prizes.

 The Washington, D.C. trip usually occurs in mid-June.
 The thrill packed days include a visit with the Oklahoma Congressional Delegation, tour of Mount Vernon, a boat trip on the Potomac River, and all the major monuments.

 The dates for Youth Tour 2021 were set for June 18-24, however the trip has been canceled by NRECA.